coreinfrastructure/best-practices-badge/doc/security.md

   This is a merger of the second and third assurance case figures (implementation is shown in a separate figure because there is so much to it, but in the text we merge the contents of these two figures).
-* We then discuss securuity implemented by other life cycle processes, broken into the main 12207 headings: agreement processes, organizational project-enabling processes, and technical management processes.
+* We then discuss security implemented by other life cycle processes, broken into the main 12207 headings: agreement processes, organizational project-enabling processes, and technical management processes.